Oyinade3/Twitter-Homepage-Design/README.md

 ### Screenshot

-These are the views of the original twitter homepage on 4 different screen sizes:
+These are the views of the original twitter homepage I tried to replicate on 4 different screen sizes:
 ![desktop-view](./img_twitter/Screenshot%20(181).png)
 ![small-desktop-view](./img_twitter/Screenshot%20(215).png)
 ![ipad-view](./img_twitter/Screenshot%20(214).png)